Website development process

 Assemble your project team

 If your business is small, you may only need one person to work on website development; a project team may be required if it is large.
-Build your team with employees who have valuable skills to contribute, and are authorized to make decisions on their own.
-This project team will be responsible for many decisions and approvals during the next stages, and your project can stall if every issue is handled "by committee".
+Your project team should review and analyze your website's requirements.

 Manage build or buy

-Will your website be built internally or do you need to hire a website development team?
+Will your website be built internally or do you need to hire a website development service?
 Base your decision on available resources and the complexity of the project.
 If you decide to outsource the project, itemize the requirements and put together a request for proposal that includes the:

 - Target audience groups